pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 the `gke-cloud-auth-plugin` installed on your system.
 This will make Tanzu Developer Tools unable to authenticate and access your GKE cluster.

-Ths situation is complex and different things can go wrong depending on:
+This situation is complex and different things can go wrong depending on:

 - precisely how you installed various cloud-related CLI tools.
 - how you set environment variables.